- About US

 College Program midshipmen have the opportunity to compete nationally for a three or two year Naval ROTC Scholarship or for College Program “advanced standing.”
 Both provide a path to commissioning as an officer in the Navy or Marine Corps.
 Students not selected for a scholarship or “advanced standing” before their junior year are not normally allowed to continue in the program.

 ⇒ How to apply for the College Program

 Prospective College Program students must complete and send the following documents to the Oregon State University Naval Science Department.
-The recommended due date for applications is May 1st.
 Applications must be received by September 1st for Fall Term consideration.

 The following documents must be completed upon acceptance to the NROTC College Program.